Dog-Friendly Southern Highlands, NSW: Visiting with a Dog

 Dog-Friendly Parks in the Southern Highlands

-Amongst the parks in the Southern Highlands region are four off-leash dog parks, roughly one for each of the larger towns.
+Amongst the many parks in the Southern Highlands region are four off-leash dog parks, roughly one for each of the larger towns.
 The off-leash areas are located at:

 • The western end of Alexandra Square, in Mittagong